All in One Paint for Furniture + Cheap Herringbone Accent

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

 Alright, so here is the piece I worked on.
-A cute little farmhouse, homemade cabinet that was at the thrift store for only $25.
+A cute little farmhouse homemade cabinet that was at the thrift store for only $25.

+I’m not sure what it was coated with… whatever it was, it was stuck on pretty well.
 But there were a lot of drips and brush marks, and just not very good coverage overall.

 That drawer kept getting stuck when I tried to close it, so I brushed some wax onto the tracks and sides of the drawers… and then it worked like new!
 It’s like magic!
+More tricks for old dresser drawers won’t slide here.

 Using a SurfPrep sander and 150 grit sandpaper to sand the cabinet.

 It’s funny the things that you don’t notice until you start working… while we were sanding, we saw that the back leg was a little damaged, so I filled that damage in with KwikWood.
+Read all about how to use KwikWood here and why I love it so much!

 And then I sanded it to make my janky cuts look straighter.

-If you look closely at the paint, you can see that there were a lot of bleedthrough stains coming through the old white paint.
+The next day, I moved the cabinet into my little work room and cleaned it off.
+If you look closely, you can see that there were a lot of bleedthrough stains coming through the old white finish.

-And even though I was planning to paint a dark color, I didn’t want those stains to come through my paint job.
+And even though I was planning to use a dark color, I didn’t want those stains to come through the new finish.
+So I took the time to prime with my favorite stain blocking primer, this clear shellac.
+Learn more about the best primers for painting furniture here and how to stop stains from coming through paint here.

-Priming cabinet doors with clear shellac.
+Priming cabinet doors with clear shellac

 And then, I did another step that most of you will probably roll your eyes at.
-I primed it with a black primer, called Aqua Lock.
+I primed it with a black primer called Aqua Lock.
+I thinned it out so I could apply it with my sprayer and have no texture.

 Why Prime 2 Different Times??